 Mechanically Interlocked Molecules

-Mechanically interlocked molecules, such as rotaxanes and catenanes, are a fascinating class of molecules currently being investigated for a wide variety of applications.
+Mechanically interlocked molecules (MIMs), such as rotaxanes and catenanes, are a fascinating class of molecules currently being investigated for a wide variety of applications.
+We have an interest in using MIMs as sensors and functional building blocks for metallo-supramolecular constructs.

 Properties and Emerging Applications of Mechanically Interlocked Ligands